deletedcu/angular-demo/lectures/day-2/routing.md

 <app-resume></app-resume>
 ```

-You should now see all components displayed on the page
+You should now see all of the components displayed on the page.

-## Set up the router
+## Set Up the Router

 First import the RouterModule in to `src/app/app.module.ts`: